SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 body.
 The table is used to determine the modiﬁers for hitting a target of Human proportions in different areas of his body.
-Note that aiming at an arm or leg actually causes less damage -- this is because the character took extra care to shoot an area that is “less vital.”
+Note that aiming at an arm or leg actually causes less damage -- this is because the character took extra care to shoot an area that is "less vital."

 Knockout
 This option does only half of the normal damage, but